ChrisEYin/astro/data/blog/pick-hard-problems.md

 date: '2021-01-08'
 tags: ['startups']
 draft: false
 summary: All startups are hard and take everything you've got.
-If the effort is mostly constant, then make sure to pick a problem with bigger rewards.
+If the effort is  constant, then pick problems with big rewards.
 ---

 Every other week I have convos with friends that are thinking about starting new companies.
 Maybe it’s just the topic du jour or just the current sentiment in my network, but it does genuinely feel like there are more people than ever thinking about doing \~\*their own thing\*\~.